akkaky/singlefeed/README.md

 Run `git clone https://github.com/akkaky/singlefeed.git` in command line on your server.

 ## Config
+- Go to singlefeeed directory `cd singlefeed`.

-Put images for each feed to `image` folder.
+- Put images for each feed to `image` folder.

-Set up `config.yaml` in the app root directory to create your feeds.
+- Set up `config.yaml` in the app root directory to create your feeds.
   The subblock names of the `feeds` block are using in your feed URL.
   In the `image` field of each feed enter a filename for the image, not path to file.

 ## Run
 Execute `docker-compose up` in command line.